Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

             - Likewise you can repeat the same steps and let VM gain access to the blob by selecting the `data reader role`

     - **Disk encyption for Azure VMs using Key vault**
+        - When a VM is created there is already a default level of encryption on the disk called `SSE- server side encryption`
+        - You can create another layer of encryption using Azure key vault - the process involves creating a new encryption key in the vault and then applying it onto the disk in the VM.
+You can specify whether you are doing it for the operating disk